SoMainline/linux-apple-resources/HOWTO.md

 ### Linux

-1. Install `clang ncurses flex git` and whatever build-essential packages from your distro
+1. Install `clang ncurses flex git bison` and whatever build-essential packages from your distro
 2. `git clone https://github.com/konradybcio/linux-apple` (this like >2 GiB in size)
 3. `cd linux-apple`
 4. Get a defconfig: